-During the three months ended March 31, 2022, we used \$5.8 million for construction activities at our farm sites and the purchase of equipment, and \$1.7 million on marketable securities purchases.
-During the same period in 2021, we used \$1.2 million for construction charges and for equipment purchases, and \$11 thousand on capitalized software.
+During the six months ended June 30, 2022, we used \$30.5 million for construction activities at our farm sites and the purchase of equipment, offset by cash provided by the net sale of marketable securities of \$72.4 million.
+During the same period in 2021, we used \$2.4 million for construction charges and equipment purchases, and \$71.7 million on marketable securities purchases.

 We expect expenditures on capital projects to increase in future periods as we continue construction of our Ohio farm.
-We currently estimate the construction costs to be in the range of \$290 million to \$320 million, including a reserve for potential contingencies of \$30 million.
-We expect to finance this project cost through a combination of cash on hand and future issuances of debt.
-Estimating the cost and timing for the completion of this new and complex capital project is inherently difficult and subject to change based on a number of factors, including design changes, fluctuating costs of materials, labor shortages, the impact of the COVID-19 pandemic, construction delays, dependence on contractors, financing costs, customer requirements and unexpected complications.
-For more information, see "Our business plans include the need for substantial additional capital and without it we may not be able to implement our strategy as planned or at all" in our Annual Report on Form 10-K for the year ended December 31, 2021.
+We currently estimate the construction costs to exceed \$320 million, but we are exploring alternatives to reduce this cost, including phasing the construction of the 10,000 metric ton farm with an initial production output level that would demonstrate our competitive advantage and ability to operate at commercial scale.
+Estimating the cost and timing for the completion of this new and complex capital project is inherently difficult and subject to change based on a number of factors, that we have experienced to date and may experience in the future, including design changes, increasing inflationary pressure on costs of materials and labor, the impact of the COVID-19 pandemic, construction delays, dependence on contractors, the impact of increasing interest rates on financing costs, customer requirements and unexpected complications.
+For more information, see "Our business plans include the need for substantial additional capital and without it we may not be able to implement our strategy as planned or at all" in the section titled "Risk Factors" in this Quarterly Report on Form 10-Q.